Is homemade cat food a healthy choice for my cat?

 A cat’s nutritional needs are dependent on a number of factors.
 When determining your pet’s nutritional profile, a veterinarian or pet nutritionist will consider their:

-Your vet should be able to provide you with tailored guidance for your cat, but remember, their needs will change over time.
-Even a health adult cat can experience multiple changes to their nutritional needs due to changes in their activity level or lifestyle.
+Your veterinarian should be able to provide you with tailored guidance for your cat, but remember, their needs will change over time.
+Even a healthy adult cat can experience multiple changes to their nutritional needs due to changes in their activity level or lifestyle.

 Can you make your own cat food?

 Before considering making your own cat food, you need to be confident that you have the scientific knowledge and skill to provide a complete and balanced diet.
-Once you have consulted a veterinarian to understand your cat’s nutritional needs, you will have to invest in specialist equipment to produce your cat food.
+After you have consulted a veterinarian to understand your cat’s nutritional needs, you will have to invest in specific equipment to produce your cat food.
 To avoid any bacterial contamination, strict hygiene practices must be maintained at all times.